dciabrin/ngdevkit/README.md

    * Helpers for declaring ROM information (name, DIP, interrupt handlers...)

+   * A C and ASM cross-compiler for the z80 (SDCC 3.7), for developping your music and sound driver.

    * An open source replacement BIOS for testing your ROMs under you favorite emulator.